 In this case, former United Kingdom Independence Party leader Nigel Farage, newly resigned Foreign Secretary Boris Johnson and Michael Gove, now UK’s agriculture secretary, made promises no one could keep, from leaving Brexit diverting 350 million pounds per week to the National Health Service instead of the EU to new and better trade agreements negotiated with individual EU countries via the World Trade Organization.

 Quotes such as “easiest negotiations in human history,” “Britain holds all the cards” and “take back our country” tripped off the tongues of Eurosceptics, who described a brave new world of rainbows and unicorns.

 Unfortunately, Prime Minister Theresa May’s Conservative government has proven to be incompetent at bargaining from a position of weakness.

-Instead of improving its relationship with the EU, after 16 months and five rounds of negotiations, even May has conceded the UK might be headed for a no-deal Brexit.
+Instead of improving its relationship with the EU, two years and multiples rounds of negotiations, even May has conceded the UK might be headed for a no-deal Brexit.

 And that, as our Nina Avramovic put it all those months ago in her prescient post “Dear Brits; This is what it’s like to be a non-EU citizen,” means living in a whole new world of uncertainty, with limitations on travel, work and education.